M-Files/Developer-Portal/Frameworks/Vault-Application-Framework/Multi-Server-Mode/Recurring-Tasks/index.md

 ## Creating a recurring task

-Creating a recurring task broadly falls into three steps:
+Creating a recurring task broadly falls into four steps:

+1. Ensure that you implement `IUsesTaskQueue`.
-1. Create the task processor.
+2. Create the task processor.
-2. Scheduling the task execution.
+3. Scheduling the task execution.
-3. Ensure that the task runs again once the scheduled execution completes.
+4. Ensure that the task runs again once the scheduled execution completes.

 ### Create the task processor